 Why do we have biosimilars?

-All new drugs go through strict testing over many years before they have a licence for general use.
+All new drugs undergo strict testing for years before they have a licence for general use.

 Drug companies usually patent the new drugs they develop.
-This means only they can manufacture and sell the drugs for a specific amount of time.
-In the UK a patent lasts about 20 years.
-After this time other drug companies can make the drug, often at a cheaper price.
+This means only they can manufacture and sell the drugs for a specific time.
+In the UK, a patent lasts about 20 years.
+After this time, other drug companies can make the drug, often at a cheaper price.

-Copies of a non-biological drug use the exact same chemicals.
+Copies of a non biological drug use the exact same chemicals.
 The exact copy is called a generic medicine.
 For example, ibuprofen was originally called Nurofen.
-Since this drug came off patent, there are a variety of identical generic versions available.
+Since this drug came off patent, various identical generic versions have been available.

 It’s not possible to copy biological medicines exactly.
-When the patent for a biological medicine expires, drug companies can make a drug that is very similar to the original, but not exactly the same.
+When the patent for a biological medicine expires, drug companies can make a drug that is like the original but not exactly the same.
 These drugs are called biosimilars.
 A biosimilar is a highly similar copy of an existing biological drug.

-As with all new drugs, biosimilars are thoroughly tested and have a licence for use.
+As with all new drugs, biosimilars are tested and have a licence for use.

 The benefits of biosimilars

-Biosimilar medicines are quite complicated and expensive to make, but they are still cheaper than the original biological medicine.
-The NHS is encouraging doctors to use more biosimilars as they become available.
+Biosimilar medicines are quite complicated.
+They are expensive to make but still cheaper than the original biological medicine.
+The NHS is encouraging healthcare professionals to use more biosimilars as they become available.

-Using more biosimilars should bring down the cost of cancer treatment in hospital trusts.
-It means that the drugs are available to more people who need it.
+Using more biosimilars should reduce cancer treatment costs in hospital trusts.
+It means that the drugs are available to more people who need them.
 Any savings can be reinvested in healthcare.

 Are biosimilars safe and effective?

-Yes, all biosimilars are as safe and effective as the original biological drug.
-Biosimilars undergo strict testing to check they work just as well as the original drug.
-Biosimilars have been safely used by the NHS for several years.
+Biosimilars are as safe and effective as the original biological drug.
+Biosimilars undergo strict testing to check they work as well as the original drug.
+The NHS has safely used biosimilars for several years.

 How are they checked?